jambonbill/NanoGBSync/README.md

 Simple LSDJ/Nanoloop syncro to MIDI-USB
 ----

-The simplest (and cheapest?) way to use lsdj as MIDI master clock.
+The simplest (and cheapest?) way to use Gameboy/lsdj as MIDI master clock.

 # Parts
 Arduino pro-micro